An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

-To place these results in context, it is useful to compare them with established clinical scoring systems.
-For mortality prediction, our optimized models achieved F1 scores of 0.75–0.90, which are numerically comparable to published discrimination for Acute Physiology and Chronic Health Evaluation II (APACHE II, AUC 0.80–0.85)~\cite{lee2014validation, badrinath2018comparison} and Sequential Organ Failure Assessment (SOFA, AUC 0.69–0.92), as well as delta SOFA (AUC 0.51–0.83)~\cite{minne2008evaluation, bosch2022predictive, asmarawati2022predictive}.
-Unlike manual, episodic scoring systems, ML models can in principle leverage continuously updated EHR data for dynamic risk assessment.
-For disposition prediction, performance (F1 0.70–0.80) was broadly aligned with reported accuracies for clinician gestalt (60–75\%).
-These parallels should not be interpreted as direct head-to-head comparisons, since the underlying cohorts, covariates, and evaluation metrics differ substantially between our study and those used in the development of APACHE II and SOFA.
-Rather, they provide approximate contextual benchmarks to situate the magnitude of our results within established clinical practice.
+For context, the Macro F1 scores achieved by optimized models on mortality prediction (0.75--0.90) are numerically comparable to published discrimination values for established clinical scoring systems such as APACHE II (AUC 0.80--0.85)~\cite{lee2014validation, badrinath2018comparison} and SOFA (AUC 0.69--0.92)~\cite{minne2008evaluation, bosch2022predictive, asmarawati2022predictive}.
+For disposition prediction, performance (Macro F1 0.70--0.80) was broadly aligned with reported accuracy for clinician gestalt (60--75\%).
+These parallels are approximate and should not be interpreted as direct head-to-head comparisons, since the underlying cohorts, covariates, and evaluation metrics differ substantially.
+They are provided only as contextual benchmarks to situate our results within established clinical practice.

-Looking beyond benchmarks, the potential benefits of robustness and computational efficiency may not be restricted to single institutions.
-The consistent relative performance patterns observed across MIMIC-IV-ED and eICU suggest that certain model families might generalize across healthcare systems, though this requires confirmation in non-U.S. and prospective contexts.
-The scalability of ensemble methods, in particular, may make them attractive for scenarios requiring frequent retraining or continual learning (e.g., seasonal variation or practice changes) or deployment in resource-constrained environments.

-At the same time, predictive accuracy and computational scalability alone are insufficient to guarantee clinical utility.
-Successful translation into practice requires integration into complex workflows.
-Figure~\ref{fig:icu-ml} illustrates one possible system architecture in which real-time data streams feed into predictive models, but this remains conceptual rather than validated.
-Safe and effective deployment will depend on integration with existing Information Technology (IT) systems, alignment with clinician workflows, and governance structures that ensure continuous monitoring, (re)calibration, and safety oversight.
+Predictive accuracy and computational scalability alone are insufficient to guarantee clinical utility.
+Successful translation requires integration into complex clinical workflows, as illustrated conceptually in Figure~\ref{fig:icu-ml}.
+Safe and effective deployment will depend on alignment with existing IT infrastructure, and governance structures that ensure continuous monitoring, recalibration, and safety oversight.